 Starring Takuya Kimura, Hana Sugisaki and Sôta Fukushi

 Written and directed by Takashi Miike and Tetsuya Oishi

 Warner Brothers and HanWay Films

-The acting also is well delivered, with Takuya giving a near spotless performance as Manji.
+The acting also is well delivered, with Takuya giving a thrilling performance as Manji.
 While protagonists in samurai films often have super-human abilities that make them nearly impossible to defeat, Manji’s personal dilemma is compelling in the way that he is plagued by his immortality.
-He is not an immortal in the same way as superheroes like Wolverine, but more like someone who is forced to stay and stuffer on Earth forever.
+He is not immortal in the same way as superheroes like Wolverine, but more like someone who is forced to stuffer on Earth forever.
 Despite his endearing chemistry with Hana Sugisaki, who also delivers a strong performance, it is Sôta Fukushi who is the surprise scene stealer with his quiet, soft spoken demeanour and androgynous appearance.